GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (290).md

 **Critical Failure**: You have created the globe and trapped yourself in it for a number of rounds equal to the points of failure.
 Anytime you would move, you may expend your reaction to try to swim out of it if you have a swim speed.
 The DV of this is triple the spell's tier + the points of failure on the spellcheck.
 A success only barely grants any movement, reducing the number of rounds you would be trapped by 1.
 You may also expend your action by taking on a level of fatigue to perform such a check.

+#### Wicked Grasp

+**Minimum Tier**: 3

+**Casting Time**: 1 reaction, which you take in response to a creature using its movement to leave the spell's range

+**Range**: 5 yards

+**Effect**: You produce a narrow forcefield which is shaped in such a way that it pins the creature, lifting it a foot into the air, and hovering in place.
+Inflict a crushing attack against that creature.
+If successful, it does not wound that creature and instead restrains them and forces them prone so long as they are restrained.
+A critical success also leaves it vulnerable during this time.
+A creature affected this way is being suffocated.
+If the attack fails, but is not a critical failure, the forcefield forms to keep the creature levitating- but can be broken by that creature as an action or reaction and it is not being sufficated while in place.

+The forcefield remains for a number of rounds equal to the spellcheck's points of success + attack's points of success, or until dissmissed at the will of the caster.

+A critical success with the spell check allows you to move the creature a number of feet equal to the spell tier as an action or reaction.

+**At Higher Tiers**: Each tier beyond minimum allows you to increase the range 5 yards or grant the attack a +1 bonus.

+**Critical Failure**: You receive spell sickness equal to half of the spell's tier and suffer a crushing attack with a bonus equal to the spell's tier for the purpose of a critical hit.

 #### Wicked Ray

 **Minimum Tier**: 1